mlsfinance/financial-reporting-engine/README.md

 # Financial Data Automation & Reporting Engine

-A Python-based CLI pipeline that transforms raw financial data into structured, professional-grade reports — covering portfolio performance, risk metrics, and automated visualizations.
+Python pipeline that takes raw financial data and outputs structured PDF and HTML reports: portfolio performance, risk metrics, and visualizations, all from a single CLI command.

-Built as part of a Bachelor's thesis in International Business with a focus on Quantitative Finance.

 ---